Understanding the different types of data and thier respective uses is critical for product delveopment testing and analysis.

 [Read more…]by Semion Gengrinovich Leave a Comment

-A short introduction to accelerated life testing or ALT.
-It is a method used to enhance product reliability by subjecting prototypes to stress levels significantly higher than those encountered in actual use.
-The idea is to rapidly induce failures which is equivalent to speeding up time.
+Accelerated life testing (ALT) is a method used to enhance product reliability by subjecting prototypes to stress levels significantly higher than those encountered in actual use.

 [Read more…]